-Armed with a substantial inheritance and having married her third husband, Conservative MP George Granville Harcourt, Lady Waldegrave embarked on an ambitious project: to breathe new life into Walpole's beloved home.
-She adorned the domed ceiling above the staircase with stained-glass quatrefoil skylights and a constellation of gold stars on a backdrop of deep blue.
+Armed with a substantial inheritance and having married her third husband, George Granville Harcourt, Lady Waldegrave embarked on an ambitious project: to breathe new life into Walpole's beloved home.
+She adorned the hallway ceiling with stained-glass quatrefoil skylights and a constellation of gold stars on a backdrop of deep blue.
 She lovingly picked out wallpaper, cultivating a careful formula for its selection: floral patterns for women's chambers and bird motifs for men's.
 Her dedication to the decorative arts extended right down to the doorknobs, which - to this day - house exquisite examples of nineteenth-century craftsmanship.